 While you recover from pneumonia, self-care at home can ease your symptoms.
 Drink plenty of fluids, avoid smoking, and get extra rest and sleep.
 You may wish to take cough medicine, especially if your coughing interferes with your sleep.

-Where can I see a doctor for pneumonia?
+Where can I see a medical provider for pneumonia?

 If you are feeling sick and think you might have pneumonia or another illness, visit a healthcare provider to ensure you receive the right diagnosis and treatment.
 If your symptoms are severe or you’re at a higher risk of complications, it is especially important to seek care quickly.